 But does that work when you are sick?
-I’m hardly able to convince my queasy stomach to just “pretend” that its well.
+During a bad case of the stomach flu I’m hardly able to convince my queasy digestive system to just “pretend” that its well.
 I can say to my husband, “I’m happy you didn’t get the black plague, too” but applauding him does nothing to cure my actual illness.

 Comparison needs a real cure—an internal medicine that has nothing to do with mind games, throwing shallow platitudes at each other, or self-love.